mhorn71/StarinetPythonLogger/README.md

     1.) place all files in there own folder

-    2.) create under the memory folder the following additional folders;
+    2.) create the following folders in the folder you extract the code too. run
         memory/data
         memory/module
         memory/module/0